Why Incorporate an Offshore Company?

 Yes, because most nations encourage international trade and enterprise, there are usually no restrictions on residents doing business or having bank accounts in other countries.
 Reporting requirements on such accounts however, differ from country to country.
 Sophisticated and reputable high-net-worth individuals and corporations routinely use offshore investment vehicles worldwide.

-Key benefits for having an offshore company
+What are the key benefits for having an offshore company

 The main reasons to incorporate offshore are: